 Time Overview Established the first Taichung Gongyi Branch of The Meatiest Business Segment.
-Yakiyan organized "Donate Clothes to Help Child Welfare League Foundation," a public welfare event.
-3. At the "9 th Service Angel Award in 2022," four of our employees won the Service Angel Award, including Jin-Zhe Zhang from TASTy, Jia-Ying Xie from Pinnada, Yi-Jing Chen from Xiang Duck, and Rui-Rong Liu from 12hotpot.
-4. Formally established the "Wowfresh Meat Packing Plant."
-5. Established the first MRT Ximen Branch of the Truewow Business Segment.
-6. Received the "2022 Taiwan Service Industry Golden Award" from the Commercial 2022 Times: Chain hot pot restaurant: Gold medal - Giguo 7.
-TASTy formed its "TASTy Blood Donation Team," President Fan-Xi Tsai and President Peng-Rong Hou took the lead in calling for blood donation.
-8. Tokiya organized the "Books for Children's Hope" event.
-9. At the "7th From Farm to Table Restaurant" organized by AMOT, 12hotpot and hot 7 were awarded three-star traceability restaurant and two-star traceability restaurant, respectively.
-10. Received the F&B Service Award - Gold Award from the "2022 Happy Enterprises" by 1111.
-11. Veggtable was elected in the 2022 "Taiwanese Cuisine with Local Specialties" by t he Ministry of Economic Affairs.
-12. Won the third prize in the sports scores orienteering in the "Taiwan i Sports Label" organized by the Sports Administration, Ministry of Education.
-13. On the "Yushan Public Welfare Day," our employees climbed Yushan, donated 300 pairs of slippers, and helped maintain the trails in Yushan.
-14. At the "2022 Outstanding Store Manager Selection" organized by Taiwan Chain Stores and Franchise Association, Yi-Fang Liu from ikik and Yi-Quan Hu from 12hotpot received the title of outstanding store manager.
-15. Wowprime Corporation and Cheerpin Restaurant Corporation won the first prize in the Buying Power Social Innovation Procurement Award organized by the Small and Medium Enterprise Administration, Ministry of Economic Affairs.
-16. Xiang Duck won the Pioneer Innovation Award of the "2022 The Dailyview Best Reviewed Online Award."
-17. Wowprime Group received the Excellent Enterprise from the "6th Elite Award Ceremony" from the Department of Labor.
+At the "9th Service Angel Award in 2022," four of our employees won the Service Angel Award, including Jin-Zhe Zhang from TASTy, Jia-Ying Xie from Pinnada, Yi-Jing Chen from Xiang Duck, and Rui-Rong Liu from 12hotpot.
+3. Formally established the "Wowfresh Meat Packing Plant."
+4. Established the first MRT Ximen Branch of the Truewow Business Segment.
+5. Received the "2022 Taiwan Service Industry Golden Award" from the Commercial Times: Chain hot pot restaurant: Gold medal - Giguo 6.
+TASTy formed its "TASTy Blood Donation Team," President Fan-Xi Tsai and 2022 President Peng-Rong Hou took the lead in calling for blood donation.
+7. At the "7th From Farm to Table Restaurant" organized by AMOT, 12hotpot and hot were awarded three-star traceability restaurant and two-star traceability restaurant, respectively.
+8. Received the F&B Service Award - Gold Award from the "2022 Happy Enterprises" by 1111.
+9. Veggtable was elected in the 2022 "Taiwanese Cuisine with Local Specialties" by the Ministry of Economic Affairs.
+10. Won the third prize in the sports scores orienteering in the "Taiwan i Sports Label" organized by the Sports Administration, Ministry of Education.
+11. On the "Yushan Public Welfare Day," our employees climbed Yushan, donated 300 pairs of slippers, and helped maintain the trails in Yushan.
+12. At the "2022 Outstanding Store Manager Selection" organized by Taiwan Chain Stores and Franchise Association, Yi-Fang Liu from ikki and Yi-Quan Hu from 12hotpot received the title of outstanding store manager.
+13. Wowprime Corporation and Cheerpin Restaurant Corporation won the first prize in the Buying Power Social Innovation Procurement Award organized by the Small and Medium Enterprise Administration, Ministry of Economic Affairs.
+14. Xiang Duck won the Pioneer Innovation Award of the "2022 The Dailyview Best Reviewed Online Award."
+15. Wowprime Group received the Excellent Enterprise from the "6th Elite Award Ceremony" from the Department of Labor.
+1. During the outbreak, the Group took the initiative to donate supplies and was invited to participate in the "COVID-19 Donation Gratitude and Recognition Gala" held by CDC and was awarded a medal 2.
+At the "10th Service Angel Award in 2023," four of our employees won the Service Angel Award, including Hsiang-Ling Chen from hot7, Chia-Hua Wu from POWER of MEAT, Chin-Hsiang Hsiao from XIANGLA and Shuan-You Yeh from 12MINI.
+3. Awarded the ITQi Superior Taste Award: "Exceptional"-Three Stars: Wowprime Select Premium-Peach Wood Smoked Duck Breast "Remarkable"-Two Stars: Wowprime Select Premium - Peppery Beef Short Ribs; 2023 12hotpot-Stone Hot Pot; 12hotpot - Selected Hot Pot Ingredients; TASTy-Curry Yogurt Sauce 4.
+At the "8th From Farm to Table Restaurant" organized by AMOT, 12hotpot was awarded the three-star traceability restaurant 5.
+Chained brand restaurant in "2023 Taiwan Service Industry Golden Award" by the Commercial Times: Gold Medal: Oh my!
+Yakiyan 6.
+Established the first Taipei Nanjing East Branch of the Hsun Chang Business Segment.7.
+Received the Taipei City 1st Middle-aged and Elderly Friendly Enterprise Certification - 7.
+Received the Taipei City 1st Middle-aged and Elderly Friendly Enterprise Certification - Wowprime Corporation 8.
+Veggtable was recognized as the "2023 Modern Taiwanese Cuisine Restaurant" by the Ministry of Economic Affairs.